StrayCODES/physikit/Readme.md

 # PhysiKit

-PhysiKit is an interactive physics simulation toolkit built with Streamlit.
-The current version focuses on simulating the classic spring-mass system, allowing users to explore dynamics, energy, and damping effects visually and numerically.
+PhysiKit is an interactive, multi-page physics simulation toolkit built with Streamlit.
+It features a landing page and a dedicated simulation page, allowing users to explore classic and chaotic systems with scrollable, zoomable graphs and downloadable data.

 ## Features
+- **Multi-page Streamlit App**: Landing page (`Home.py`) and simulation page (`pages/Simulations.py`).
-- **Spring-Mass System Simulation**: Adjust mass, spring constant, damping, initial position, and velocity.
+- **Spring-Mass System**: Simulate oscillations, damping, and energy.
+- **Double Pendulum**: Explore chaos and sensitivity to initial conditions.
-- **Interactive Plots**: Visualize position, velocity, and energy over time.
+- **Interactive Plots**: Infinite, scrollable, zoomable graphs powered by Plotly.
+- **Manual Parameter Entry**: No limits on simulation parameters; enter any value.
-- **Downloadable Data**: Export simulation results as CSV for further analysis.
+- **Downloadable Data**: Export results as CSV for further analysis.
-- **Extensible Structure**: Modular codebase for adding more physical systems and machine learning features.
+- **Extensible Structure**: Easily add new systems and features.

 ## Installation
 1. Clone the repository: